Music of Haryana

 Folk music of Haryana has two main forms: classical folk music of Haryana and desi folk music of Haryana (country music of Haryana).
 They take the form of ballads and pangs of parting of lovers, valor and bravery, harvest and happiness.

 History

-Haryana is rich in musical tradition and even places have been named after ragas, for example Charkhi Dadri district has many villages named as Nandyam, Sarangpur, Bilawala, Brindabana, Todi, Asaveri, Jaisri, Malakoshna, Hindola, Bhairvi and Gopi Kalyana.
+Haryana is rich in musical tradition and even places have been named after ragas, for example Charkhi Dadri district has many villages named: Nandyam, Sarangpur, Bilawala, Brindabana, Todi, Asaveri, Jaisri, Malakoshna, Hindola, Bhairvi, and Gopi Kalyana.

 Folk music

 Classical Folk Music of Haryana

 The classical form of Haryana music is closely associated with and based on Indian classical music.
 The Indian state of Haryana has produced a number of kinds of folk music, and has also produced innovations in Indian classical music.
 Hindustani classical ragas are used to sing Alha-Khand (1663-1202 CE) about bravery of Alha and Udal, Jaimal Fatta of Maharana Udai Singh II of Chittor (Maharana Udai Singh was the son of Rana Sanga and the father of famous braveheart Maharana Pratap), Brahmas, Teej festive songs, Phaag songs of Phalgun month of Holi and Holi songs.